CCSDS-CDDS/cdds.messages/README.md

 **Attention, this is work in progress**

-The CDDS context is the data transfer between terrestrial ground stations and mission data systems.
+The CDDS context is the data transfer between terrestrial ground stations and mission data systems potantially deployed in a cloud.

 CDDS covers the follwing domains: